DC and Zebra Comics Announce Collaboration on Joker: The World Anthology

 Joker: The World is slated for release on the Zebra Comics app and website on September 17, 2024, and at participating comic book shops, booksellers, and mass-market retailers/e-tailers in the United States, Spain, Germany, Italy, Brazil, Mexico, the Czech Republic, Turkey, Japan, Korea, Cameroon, Poland, and Argentina.

-To preorder this iconic comic, visit the Zebra Comics app or website at https://Zebra-Comics.com.
-Simply click preorder (https://Zebra-Comics.com) and you will be given ﬁrsthand access to Joker: The World once it’s released this September.
+To preorder this iconic comic, visit the Zebra Comics app or website at Zebra-Comics.com.
+Simply click preorder and you will be given ﬁrsthand access to Joker: The World once it's released this September.

 Further details will be communicated in the lead-up to the anthology's September 17 release.